Supporting Socially Conscious Entrepreneurs

 You will submit a mid and end of summer report.

-You will be required to meet once a week with a mentor and once a week with the Ethics Discussion Group.
+You will be required to choose a mentor and regularly meet with her/him.

 Success in business is strongly correlated with a capacity to grapple with tough moral dilemmas.
 Prindle will help you get the training you need to succeed.